Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Methodology

-In the case of the TSP we make a slight enhancement to the generic construction process by limiting the next variables to be decided over only to the edges connected to the current node.
-Here, the current node is determined by the last edge that was chosen and the starting node is chosen randomly.
-This enhancement limits the amount of variables the softmax is computed over and is common in the literature \citep{DBLP:conf/aaai/JinDPH0QS023, Drakulic2023.BQNCO, Qiu2022.DIMES, Ye2023.DeepACOa}.
+In the case of the TSP we make an enhancement to the generic construction process by limiting the next variables to be decided over only to the edges connected to the current node.
+Here, the current node is determined by the last edge that was chosen, and the starting node is chosen randomly.
+This limits the number of variables the softmax is computed over and is common in the literature \cite{Jin2023.Pointerformer, Drakulic2023.BQNCO, Qiu2022.DIMES, Ye2023.DeepACOa}.
 Note, that our general approach would also work without this problem-specific modification which is only done to restrict the search space.

-\subsection{Meta Optimizer}
+\subsubsection{Meta Optimizer}

-Compared to constructing solutions with a policy parametrized by a deep neural network, $\pi_\theta$ is strongly limited in expressivity, since it only depends on one parameter vector.
-However, given its simplicity, multiple solutions can be computed more efficiently compared to processing a neural network at every construction step.
+Compared to constructing solutions with a policy parametrized by a deep neural network, $\pi_\theta$ is limited in expressivity.
+However, its simplicity allows computing solutions more efficiently than a deep neural network.

-In principle, any gradient based optimizer can be used to optimize $\theta$. \citet{Qiu2022.DIMES} for instance, initialize $\theta$ via a GNN and then use Adam \cite{Kingma2015.Adam}.
+In principle, any gradient based optimizer can be used to optimize $\theta$.
+In \cite{Qiu2022.DIMES} for instance, $\theta$ is initialized via a GNN and subsequently updated with Adam .
 This approach however has multiple potential shortcomings.
 First, it mostly ignores the problem specific structure, meaning there is little guidance on how good solutions for this problem class typically look like, which solutions have already been explored and which areas of the solution are still worth exploring.
 Second, there is little consideration for the computational budget.
-Since this is a search procedure happening at inference time, there is typically a computational budget set, mostly via a wall clock time limit.
-The search procedure should take the time budget into account, which in this procedure can only be done in a limited fashion by tuning for instance the hyperparameters such as the learning rate for a given time budget.
+Since this is a search procedure happening at inference time, there is a computational budget set.
+The search procedure should take the time budget into account, which in this procedure can only be done in a limited fashion.